MagicNT/Im-Process-MATLAB/README.md

 # Image Processing in MATLAB

 ## About
-This an image processing tool written and implemented on MATLAB.
+This is an image processing tool written and implemented on MATLAB.

 ## Screenshots